Configure Now

 Underwater ROVs trace their origins back to the mid-20th century when they were primarily developed for military and industrial purposes.
 The U.S. Navy pioneered early designs in the 1950s, creating vehicles capable of retrieving lost equipment and performing inspections in deep-sea environments.

-The finding of the Titanic by Robert Ballard required a new type of ROV.
+The discovery of the Titanic by Robert Ballard prompted the development of a new type of ROV.
 They developed this machine with help from the Navy.
 The latest version enabled the discovery of the famous wrecks of the Titanic and Bismarck.

 By the 1980s, advancements in materials, electronics, and imaging technology expanded their use to commercial applications.
 The oil and gas industry adopted ROVs for deepwater drilling support, revolutionizing subsea infrastructure management.